 - Describe 3 important existing research studies

-- Identify the parameters treatable with EMDR to safely and effectively implement EMDR with clients
+- Identify the parameters treatable with EMDR therapy to safely and effectively implement EMDR therapy with clients

 - Describe 3 aspects of the AIP Model for effective case conceptualization and treatment planning